oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/lab-1-application-oracle-rest-api-walkthrough/application-oracle-rest-api-walkthrough.md

 ## Task 2: Activate the virtual environment

-While the main focus of this Workshop is not Flask, we will periodically review certain helpful actions for the developer.
-If you have limited experience with the Flask framework, the reviews may be helpful.
+While the main focus of this Workshop is not Flask, we will periodically review specific practical actions for the developer.
+The reviews may be helpful if you have limited experience with the Flask framework.

-However, if ever you do get stuck, we encourage you to review the [Flask](https://flask.palletsprojects.com/en/2.2.x/installation/#) documentation first, *then* return to this Lab once you are more comfortable with Flask operations.
+Stuck?
+We encourage you to review the [Flask](https://flask.palletsprojects.com/en/2.2.x/installation/#) documentation first, *then* return to this Lab once you are more comfortable with Flask operations.

 1. Open your terminal.

     ![Open New Terminal in VS Code](images/open-terminal-in-vs-code.png " ")

-    * Commands are different for MacOS/Linux and Windows.
+    * Commands are different for macOS/Linux and Windows.
 Alternatively, if using VS Code, we recommend you follow [these instructions](https://code.visualstudio.com/docs/python/tutorial-flask) on how to install Python virtual environments in VS Code (once complete, come back to this Lab).

     > 🆘 *If  your Virtual Environment fails to start in VS Code, **check your Python Interpreter**!*